VMLYR/Drupal-KIT/readme.md

 # Drupal 8 KIT

-VML's Drupal 8 KIT is a distribution which helps build and maintain Drupal 8 projects.
+VMLY&R's Drupal 8 KIT is a distribution which helps build and maintain Drupal 8 projects.
 Via a suite of Docksal commands, an installation profile, and a forthcoming base theme, the distribution provides support for the following: